Wingtip device: Winglets

 The term "winglet" was previously used to describe an additional lifting surface on an aircraft, like a short section between wheels on fixed undercarriage.
 Richard Whitcomb's research in the 1970s at NASA first used winglet with its modern meaning referring to near-vertical extension of the wing tips.

 Another potential benefit of winglets is that they reduce the intensity of wake vortices.
-Those trail behind the plane and pose a hazard to other aircraft.
+Those trail behind the plane and pose a hazard to trailing aircraft, such as a smaller plane taking off (or landing) after a larger plane.
 Minimum spacing requirements between aircraft operations at airports are largely dictated by these factors.
-Aircraft are classified by weight (e.g. "Light", "Heavy", etc.) because the vortex strength grows with the aircraft lift coefficient, and thus, the associated turbulence is greatest at low speed and high weight, which produced a high angle of attack.
+Aircraft are classified by weight (e.g., "Light", "Heavy", etc.) because the vortex strength grows with the aircraft lift coefficient, and thus, the associated turbulence is greatest at low speed and high weight, which produced a high angle of attack.

 Winglets and wingtip fences also increase efficiency by reducing vortex interference with laminar airflow near the tips of the wing, by 'moving' the confluence of low-pressure (over wing) and high-pressure (under wing) air away from the surface of the wing.
 Wingtip vortices create turbulence, originating at the leading edge of the wingtip and propagating backwards and inboard.
 This turbulence 'delaminates' the airflow over a small triangular section of the outboard wing, which destroys lift in that area.
 The fence/winglet drives the area where the vortex forms upward away from the wing surface, since the center of the resulting vortex is now at the tip of the winglet.

 The fuel economy improvement from winglets increases with the mission length.
-Blended winglets allow a steeper angle of attack reducing takeoff distance.
+Blended winglets allow a steeper angle of attack, thus reducing takeoff distance.